dave-forbes/gifgle/docs/README.md

 # Conclusion

-Learned how to use 'fetch' and 'then', solidified and built upon html and css responsive design and got some more javascript DOM maniuplation practise and experience.
+Learned how to use 'fetch', 'then' and 'catch', solidified and built upon html and css responsive design and got some more javascript DOM maniuplation practise and experience.

 # TODO